Navigating Files and Directories

 arranged neatly into columns.

-We can make its output more comprehensible by using the flag -F
+We can make its output more comprehensible by using the flag -F,

-to add a trailing /
+which tells ls to add a trailing / to the names of directories:

 $ ls -F